Féasta Fola—A Tale from the Sumaire Web. Copyright © 2012 by Anna Rose

 I had no plans for an extended stop here, this being rather in the way of an extended vacation while I firmed up some important arrangements and waited on something else to be completed.

 I had found during my little “vacation” that I rather enjoyed the thick, rich blood that ran through the veins of the beer swilling, schnitzel and apfel-strudel-eating Teutons of the upper classes.
-It was a strong counterpoint to the blood of the French citizenry, upon whom I had spent a few decades dining.
+It was a strong counterpoint to the blood of the elite French citizenry, upon whom I had spent a few decades dining.
 Their own dietary habits gave their blood a curiously airy taste that almost tingled on my tongue.
 But one can only drink so much of the same thing before deciding that it is time to sample different fare.

 Ah, that had been a time of excess as fighting in and away from the streets gave me the freedom to eat nearly whenever and whoever I wished.
 A little over a decade of civil unrest and bloody violence from people desperate to improve their lot in life and those determined to keep the best of everything to themselves.
 Only when things had calmed down, once the grossly out of touch King and Queen had lost their wig-stands, did I leave that country.
 When peace became the order of the day, it was time for a wise vampire to move on to the next pocket of violence and outright chaos.

 In my travels throughout this part of Europe, I had heard rumblings of what the National Socialist German Workers’ Party had been up to, and felt that this was a perfect time for me to pay another visit to that country.
 Some in the countries that bordered Germany did not seem to give a shit about what the so-called “Third Reich” was doing, as long as it did not affect them personally.
-That kind of rose-colored glasses thinking enraged me, and so, with my odd sense of justice and knowing an excellent opportunity when I saw it, I spent a few months in Adolph Hitler’s Germany.
+That kind of rose-colored spectacle sort of thinking enraged me, and so, with my odd sense of justice and knowing an excellent opportunity when I saw it, I spent a few months in Adolph Hitler’s Germany.